In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 The park was inaugurated in 1998 and is hemmed by luxury condos, built to take in the haunting beauty of the river estuary.

-The northern half of the park is surprisingly rugged, with imposing bedrock outcrops, and cliff-top views of the Sound and Kelsey Island.
+I found the northern half of the park surprisingly rugged.
+Here you’ll encounter imposing bedrock outcrops, and cliff-top views of the Sound and Kelsey Island.

 14. Saltonstall Mountain/Lake Saltonstall

-The elongated Saltonstall Mountain is 98 metres high and one of the southernmost peaks of the larger Metacomet Ridge.
+The elongated Saltonstall Mountain is 322 feet high and one of the southernmost peaks of the larger Metacomet Ridge.

 This basalt fault begins close by at Long Island Sound and continues north for 100 miles to the Massachusetts-Vermont border.